Intro to Web Scraping Using Selenium Grid

 Concurrency in Selenium Grid

 Selenium Grid allows for customizing the number of Nodes and the maximum concurrency of each Node.
-To do that, we'll change the docker-compose.yml file we created earlier with additional services for handling extra nodes:
+To do that, we'll change the docker-compose.yml file we created earlier with additional services to extend the nodes registered:

 version: '3.8'